AlmostReliable/merequester/guidebook/merequester.md

 The Amount to Stock field indicates how much to stock.
 Specify what to stock first and then enter your desired value.
 For non-item requests, the field will adapt to the type.
 For example, showing a `B` to indicate buckets for fluid.<br/>
 When the current stock falls below the specified amount, the <ItemLink id="requester"/> will request more.
+Changes made while a batch is active do not affect the current job and are used when determining whether to request the next batch.
 <br/>

 ### Batch Size